magicelk235/Worldspawn-default-extension/README.md

 # Worldspawn-default-extensions
-This repository is a package for Worldspawn, It contains useful classes for ui objects and entities you can use it to extend
+This repository is a package for Worldspawn, It contains useful classes for ui objects and entities you can use it to extend worldspawn-game or use it as a base to youre own game using Worldspawn engine